replit/blog/posts/education-privacy.md

 ## Can Repl.it be used in compliance with FERPA?

-Yes, under FERPA’s school official exception.
-As stated in our [Terms of Service](https://repl.it/site/terms), when we contract with schools, we attest that we are a “school official” with legitimate educational interests in the student data we receive, and agree to comply with FERPA’s requirements governing the use and redisclosure of student data.
-For example, we only use the limited FERPA-covered student data we collect for the purposes for which it was provided to us, that is, to perform services for the school, and we do not disclose data to third parties other than our own subprocessors.
+When we contract with schools to use Teams for Education, we do not collect information about students that can be used to identify or contact them, such as a name and email address from students.
+We only collect student’s Log Information (as defined in our [privacy policy](https://repl.it/site/privacy)) and use this limited data for the purposes for which it was provided to us, that is, to perform services for the school and support our internal operations.
+We do not disclose data to third parties other than our own subprocessors.

 ## Is this update reflected in your Privacy Policy?